-- > The MPF asset surpassed HK\$1 trillion in August 2020 and stood at HK \$1.12 trillion at January 2023. - The annualised net return since the inception of the MPF System was 2.8% (at June 2022), outperforming the average inflation rate of 1.8% over the same period. - The Default Investment Strategy was introduced in 2017 to offer ready-made investment solution to MPF scheme members with fee caps, risk diversification and automatic de-risking features. - To increase and diversify investment options for MPF funds, the Shanghai and Shenzhen stock exchanges were added to MPFA's list of approved stock exchanges in 2020 to facilitate MPF investment into A-shares.
-The law was also amended in 2022 to expand scope of MPF investment in debt securities issued or unconditionally guaranteed by the Central People's Government, the People's Bank of China and the three Mainland policy banks. - The average Fund Expense Ratio of MPF funds has dropped from 2.1% in 2007 to 1.38% in June 2022. - The MPFA is pressing ahead with the development of the eMPF Platform.
-The target is to commence the phased onboarding of MPF trustees starting from around mid-2023 upon completion of relevant system testing and enable the full implementation of the eMPF Platform in 2025 at the earliest. - With the phased implementation of the eMPF Platform, the average scheme administration fee of MPF funds is expected to be lowered by 30% in 2023-2025 and will be further reduced progressively, to achieve a total cumulative cost savings of HK\$30 billion-HK \$40 billion after 10 years of operation of the eMPF Platform.
+- > The MPF asset surpassed HK\$1 trillion in August 2020 and stood at HK \$1.078 trillion at May 2023. - The annualised net return since the inception of the MPF System was 2.3% (at May 2023), outperforming the average inflation rate of 1.8% over the same period. - The Default Investment Strategy was introduced in 2017 to offer ready-made investment solution to MPF scheme members with fee caps, risk diversification and automatic de-risking features. - To increase and diversify investment options for MPF funds, the Shanghai and Shenzhen stock exchanges were added to MPFA's list of approved stock exchanges in 2020 to facilitate MPF investment into A-shares.
+The law was also amended in 2022 to expand the scope of MPF investment in debt securities issued or unconditionally guaranteed by the Central People's Government, the People's Bank of China and the three Mainland policy banks. - The average Fund Expense Ratio of MPF funds has dropped from 2.1% in 2007 to 1.33% in May 2023. - The MPFA is pressing ahead with the development of the eMPF Platform.
+The target is to commence the phased onboarding of MPF trustees starting from around early-2024 upon completion of relevant system testing and enable the full implementation of the eMPF Platform in 2025. - With the phased implementation of the eMPF Platform, the average scheme administration fee of MPF funds is expected to be lowered by 30% in 2023-2025 and will be further reduced progressively, to achieve a total cumulative cost savings of HK\$30 billion-HK \$40 billion after 10 years of operation of the eMPF Platform.

-(Revision date: April 20, 2023)
+(Revision date: August 10, 2023)